Analysis: Narrator Point of View

 What information we get about Gilead, we get from the woman currently known as Offred—even though she's only allowed a really limited view of the world.
 And we mean that literally: she's not allowed to make eye contact with most people.

-In this book, the narrator acts as the readers' eyes and ears.
-We see Gilead as she sees it; we interpret it as she interprets it; and our only knowledge of it comes from the tidbits she gives to us.
-From a dramatic or plot standpoint, we only discover the narrator's history and the events that led up to the foundation of the Republic of Gilead as she reveals them, almost as an aside to her narrative about what's happening to her at her third posting, at this final Commander's home.
+We see Gilead as "Offred" sees it; we interpret it as she interprets it; and our only knowledge of it comes from the tidbits she gives to us.
+From a dramatic or plot standpoint, we only discover the narrator's history and the events that led up to the foundation of the Republic of Gilead as she reveals them, almost as an aside to her narrative about what's happening to her at her third posting (the Commander's home).